Why I became a psychologist…

 I have earned two Bachelor’s degrees, one from Baylor University, and the other from Metropolitan State College in Denver (Secondary Education-Mathematics).
 I attended Denver Seminary and earned a Master’s degree in Counseling, then obtained a Doctorate in psychology from the University of Denver in 2005.
 In 2010, I finished post-Doctoral training in neuropsychology through Fielding Graduate Institute.

 I have been a therapist in private practice since 1995.
 In 2005, I added assessment to my practice.
-Additionally, I have been a Neuropsychologist at CMHI-Fort Logan since 2006.
+Additionally, I was a Neuropsychologist at CMHI-Fort Logan from 2006 to 2018.
 I have worked with psychology students to develop social cognition groups designed to help clients with cognitive disabilities learn how to improve social functioning, problem-solving, attention, and general cognitive skills.
-In addition, we have conducted research with our social cognition groups, on traumatic brain injury (TBI) prevalence, and on how traumatic brain injury affects the cognitive abilities of individuals diagnosed with schizophrenia spectrum disorders.
+In addition, we conducted research with our social cognition groups, on traumatic brain injury (TBI) prevalence, and on how traumatic brain injury affects the cognitive abilities of individuals diagnosed with schizophrenia spectrum disorders.
 In my capacity as a neuropsychologist, I have consulted with several institutions, including The Center for Personalized Education for Physicians, and Intermountain Health in Utah.

 I am passionate about my work and about believing in individuals, providing grace and encouragement, and helping clients on their unique journey for hope and growth…